MohamedaliAl-Hasiniani/Portfolio/README.md

 # Hi, I'm Mohamedali,

-I'm a data analytics educator based in the UK.
-I teach Python, SQL, Excel, Power BI, and Tableau to beginner and intermediate learners.
+I live in the UK, and have been learning in a Data Bootcamp.
+I have learnt Python, SQL, Excel, Power BI, Tableau, and Azure in this.

-## What I work on
+## What I have worked on

-- Designing practical data analytics curricula and teaching materials - Teaching live coding sessions and workshops

-- Creating real-world datasets and case studies for learners
+- Analysing different data using multiple different applications and programming languages

+- Using data sets similar to how they would be given in the real world to be as accurate as possible in my learning

 ## Selected projects –

-**Intro to Python for Data Analysis**
+**Python**

 – Python notebooks covering data types, loops, and basic Pandas.
+[Python dataset](

 - **SQL for Analysts**